What Is A Panic Attack Toolkit?

 This one is one of my favourites.
 This works well for when you are out and about or somewhere where you don’t have access to your happy memories box.
 For me, I find that I start getting panic attacks in the shower of all places.
 So when I start feeling the effects of the panic attack coming on, I use this technique:

-⇨ First I look for 5 different colours around me.
+⇨ First, I look for five different colours around me.

-⇨ Second I look for 5 different things I can feel.
-For example, when I’m in the shower I would feel the water on my skin, the cool breeze from the open window, the soap suds on my skin, then I run out of things 🤣🤣
+⇨ Then I find four different things I can feel.
+For example, when I’m in the shower, I would feel the water on my skin, the cool breeze from the open window, the soap suds on my skin, then I run out of things 🤣🤣

-⇨ Third I look for 5 different things that I can hear.
-For me right now, that would be the noise of the oven, the wind in the trees, the birds chirping, Baby J playing with a set of keys (that he shouldn’t have!) and the taping of the keyboard as I type this.
+⇨ Third I look for three things that I can hear.
+For me right now, that would be the noise of the oven, the birds chirping, and Baby J playing with a set of keys (that he shouldn’t have!)

-⇨ Fourth look for 5 things that you can smell.
+⇨ Fourth, look for two things that you can smell.

 ⇨ Lastly, something that you can taste.

-Don’t worry if you can’t find 5 things each time, it’s really difficult to do!
+Don’t worry if you can’t find all the things each time; it’s challenging to do!
 I sometimes go through the 5 4 3 2 1 method a few times and try and find different things each time.
 I find that doing this really grounds me and helps distract me from what I was feeling at the time and stops the panic attack.